redhat-apac-stp/rosa-with-velero/README.md

 Note that this restores the pod, persistent volume and persistent volume claim and binds these to the original EFS access point.

+***

-Velero can also restore from a cluster failure.
+Velero can also be used to restore from a total cluster failure scenario.
 In brief, the steps are:

 1. Build a new ROSA cluster (either in a new VPC or existing VPC).
 2. Switch the EFS fileystem mountpoint target to the new VPC and update the security group.
 3. Install the AWS EFS CSI Driver for ROSA as per https://github.com/redhat-apac-stp/rosa-with-aws-efs/blob/main/README.md
-4. Install Velero as per the instructions above and switch the OIDC provider to that of the new cluster.
+4. Install Velero as per the instructions above.
-5. Verify access to the backup on S3 (oc get backup -n velero)
+5. Verify access to the backup (oc get backup -n velero).
-6. Verify the storageclass for EFS is loaded (oc describe sc/efs-sc) and is connected to the existing fileystem ID
+6. Verify the storageclass for EFS is loaded (oc describe sc/efs-sc) and that it is referencing the EFS fileystem ID.
-7. Run the Velero restore command
+7. Run the Velero restore command as per above.
-8. Verify the persistent volume (oc get pv) and persistent volume claim is restored (oc get pvc)
+8. Verify the pod, persistent volume and persistent volume claims are restored.

 ***